 Slim or straight jeans, anyone?

 You must be wondering what style of jeans will fit your body type in this fashionable world where there are so many styles to choose from.
 But if you are going to choose between slim vs. straight jeans, what would you pick?
+What are the real differences between slim jeans and straight jeans?

 These two styles and fits of jeans have lots in common, but they also have many differences.
 They also offer different looks once you wear them.
 But brands are using various fits to satisfy different buyers’ body shapes and preferences.